AndreKolell/GACJTaCA/README.md

 ## Limitations

-* When Google Analytics changes its core behaviour (which is very unlikely), GACJTaCA must be updated.
+* GACJTaCA works with Google Analytic's current JavaScript [ga.js](https://developers.google.com/analytics/devguides/collection/gajs/).
+There is no support for [Universal Analytics](https://developers.google.com/analytics/devguides/collection/analyticsjs/) so far.
 * Without JavaScript, no journey will be recorded and no conversion tags will be triggered.
 * There is a maximum of campaigns that can be stored within localStorage and cookies (older campaigns will be dropped when the configured limits are reached).
 * The customer's journey is only available at the client (but you can push it asynchronously to your server whenever you like *after* Google Analytics has processed the latest visit).